stoeckley/Eat-Static/README.md

 * Construct complex functional predicates on the fly
 * Leverage custom types and traits from basic Clojure maps
 * Compose existing types into new composite types easily
+* Create "dependent type" behavior, inspired by languages like Agda and Idris
 * Write functions that accept named, unordered parameters
 * Specify function arguments as required or optional
 * Provide default values for optional arguments